 Coffin Butte Landfill History: Operating as a Landfill, 1983-2010

 In the early 1980s, plans for Coffin Butte began to evolve, driven by increasing demand to expand the volume embedded at the site and changes in ownership.
-The 1983 Benton County decision to allow Linn County waste operators to use Coffin Butte generated significant attention and a new ‘landfill site’ zone was created for the 266-acre CBL site and the site development plan allowed Valley Landfills to expand the landfill site by 10 acres immediately.
+The 1983 Benton County decision to allow Linn County waste operators to use Coffin Butte generated significant attention( and a new ‘landfill site’ zone was created for the 266-acre CBL site and the site development plan allowed Valley Landfills to expand the landfill site by 10 acres immediately.
 This expansion was estimated to, “add half a century to the dump’s useful life.”
 There was also a specification that there would be no disposal of municipal solid waste on the southside of Coffin Butte Road, a similar stipulation that citizens requested in the 2021 CUP application process.

 In the mid-1980s the landfill operated with relatively little controversy.
 The vision that the existing footprint would be adequate for decades to come was reinforced by Valley Landfills purchase of a ‘Horizontal Fixed Hammer Hog’.
 This machine was designed to grind up organic material such as wood for processing as compost, diverting it from the landfill and it was claimed it would extend the landfill life for “another 60 or 70 years.”
 In the 1980s, there appeared to be little concern about Coffin Butte’s site life.
 An article in the Gazette-Times in August 1990 noted that Coffin Butte had an estimated lifespan of 60 to 70 more years and detailed the purchase of a new machine, the “Horizontal Fixed Hammer Hog”, that could process wood into compost and wood chips.
 At the time, company officials said the machine would extend the Landfill’s life by 20 years.